stougeiro/sourcerer-router/README.md

 ## License

 This project is licensed under the MIT License.
-See LICENSE for further information (https://github.com/stougeiro/sourcerer-router/blob/master/LICENSE).
+See [LICENSE](https://github.com/stougeiro/sourcerer-router/blob/master/LICENSE) for further information.